Next 30-40 years will be era of BJP: Amit Shah at party's national executive meet | Politics

 - India

-In his address at the BJP national executive meeting, while proposing the political resolution, the Union home minister called for ending the politics of dynasty, casteism, and appeasement and cited the party's win in a string of recent polls as an endorsement of its ''politics of development and performance''.
+In his address at the BJP national executive meeting while proposing political resolution, the Union home minister called for ending the politics of dynasty, casteism and appeasement and cited the party's win in a string of recent polls as an endorsement of its ''politics of development and performance''.

-He identified southern India as the region for its next round of growth and said the opposition had become disjointed and dispirited with members of the Congress fighting for democracy within their organization as its ruling family clung to its position.
+He identified southern India as the region for its next round of growth, and said the opposition had become disjointed and dispirited with members of the Congress fighting for democracy within their organisation as its ruling family clung to its position.

 The opposition party had launched nationwide protests, blaming the ruling party's vendetta for the probe against its top functionaries.